signifly/laravel-translator/README.md

 The `signifly/laravel-translator` package allows you to easily add database based translations to your Eloquent models.

-Below is a small example of how to use it.
+Below is a small example of how to use it:

 ```php
 // Inside a model